PayPal integration guide

 • Response fields in the URL: This applies to integrations that do provide a customerRedirectUrl in the request.

 In addition to one of the above, if your merchant account is configured to receive webhooks, Nexio provides responses to the webhook URLs that have been registered.
-For further explanation of the webhook event types, see the webhook Event types table.
+For additional information about webhooks, see the Webhooks topic.

-For PayPal, these are the possible webhook event types:
+For PayPal, these are the possible legacy webhook event types:

 • TRANSACTION_AUTHORIZED